-For Conditional Approvals, all Workflow Groups entered in this window will be included on this phase based on the same criteria.
+For Conditional Approvals, all Workflow Groups entered in this window will be included in this phase based on the same criteria.

 As shown in the example above, clicking 'Save' will present you with a Parallel Approval entry.

 If 'Conditional' is selected, an empty conditions table will be populated to allow you to configure the conditions to include the groups.
-To get started with adding conditions from your form, click the 'Add' button at the bottom of the table.
+To add conditions from your form, click the 'Add' button at the bottom of the table.

 Use the 'Add New Parallel Approval' button at the bottom of the rulesets to create another ruleset to conditionally include more groups or click 'Save' to complete.